egelja/caelus-cml/README.md

 ## License

-Caelus was forked from OpenFOAM and contains modified OpenFOAM source code.
-It is currently compatible with OpenFOAM.
+Caelus is a derivative of OpenFOAM and contains modified source code from the OpenFOAM Foundation <https://www.openfoam.org>, OpenCFD <https://www.openfoam.com>, and foam-extend <https://sourceforge.net/projects/foam-extend/>.
+The mesh and field data formats are compatible with OpenFOAM.

 It is released under the GPL: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with Caelus.
 If not, see <http://www.gnu.org/licenses/>.

-## Contact
+## Contributors
-- Aleks Jemcov: a.jemcov@appliedccm.com
-- Chris Sideroff: c.sideroff@appliedccm.ca
-- Darrin Stephens: d.stephens@appliedccm.com.au
+see CONTRIBUTORS.md

-## COPYRIGHT Applied CCM 2014-2017
+## COPYRIGHT Applied CCM 2014-2018

-Current version: Caelus 7.04
+Current version: Caelus 8.04

 ## Solvers
 ### basic:
 - **`potenialSolver`**: potential flow solver provided by the OpenFOAM Foundation
 ### incompressible:
 - **`simpleSolver`**: SIMPLE-based incompressible steady-state solver
-- **`pCorrSimpleSolver`**: SIMPLE-based incompressible steady-state solver using pressure correction approach
 - **`SRFSimpleSolver`**: SIMPLE-based incompressible steady-state solver in a single rotating rotating reference frame
-- **`pimpleSolver`**: PIMPLE-based incompressible transient solver provided
+- **`pimpleSolver`**: PIMPLE-based incompressible transient solver with static and dynamic meshes
-- **`pimpleDyMSolver`**: PIMPLE-based incompressible transient dynamic mesh solver
 - **`SRFPimpleSolver`**: PIMPLE-based incompressible transient solver in a single rotating reference frame
-- **`pisoSolver`**: PISO-based incompressible transient solver
 ### compressible:
 - **`explicitDBNSSolver`**: density-based explicit compressible solver
 - **`explicitDBNSSRFSolver`**: density-based explicit compressible solver in single rotating reference frame using the absolute velocity formulation